Ola in talks with various state govts to start e-scooter manufacturing in India | Business

 In May this year, Ola Electric announced the acquisition of Amsterdam-based Etergo BV for an undisclosed amount.
 In August, Ola Electric announced plans of hiring 1,000 engineers and introducing an electric two-wheeler soon.

-Ola Electric has raised over Rs 400 crore in funding from Tiger Global, Matrix India, Tata Sons Chairman Emeritus Ratan Tata and others..
+Ola Electric has raised about USD 400 million in funding from Tiger Global, Matrix India, Tata Sons Chairman Emeritus Ratan Tata, and others.

 ALSO READ